zoranbosnjak/vcr/doc/webapi.markdown

 ## GET /ping
 Returns `pong`, just to check status.

-## GET /info/chanels
+## GET /info/channels
 (optional timelimit t1, t2)
-Return all distinct chanels in the recording.
+Return all distinct channels in the recording.

 ## GET /info/recorders
 (optional timelimit t1, t2)
 Return all distinct recorders.

 ## GET /info/oldest
-(array of chanels to consider)
+(array of channels to consider)
 Return UTC time of the oldest event in the recording.

 ## GET /status/backends